Alpine, Texas: Museum

-The Museum of the Big Bend on the Sul Ross campus uses world-class exhibits of Native American artifacts, cultural history, geology, paleontology, and Western art to introduce the visitor to the Big Bend region.
+The Museum of the Big Bend on the Sul Ross campus uses exhibits of Native American artifacts, cultural history, geology, paleontology, and Western art to introduce the visitor to the Big Bend region.
 Subjects include the area's Indian tribes, the Buffalo soldiers, the mining era, the stagecoach, the railroad, and the history of Big Bend National Park.
 The overview includes historic photographs and short videos.
 The building was constructed in 1937 with local stone.
 Funding came from the Texas Centennial Commission and the Works Progress Administration, a federal make-work program during the Depression.
-Open Tuesday-Sunday, admission is free.

 Media

 In 1985 KVLF-AM, the only radio station licensed in Brewster County, was in Alpine.
-An individual quoted in a Federal Communications Commission report stated that in daylight hours it was possible to get radio from Fort Stockton, Texas.
+An individual quoted in a Federal Communications Commission report stated that in daylight hours it was possible to get radio from Fort Stockton.

 The local daily paper is The Alpine Avalanche which has local news stories and advertisements, and it has almost no coverage of news outside of the area.
 Additionally Sul Ross students publish the Skyline and there is a resort sale publication called The Lajitas Sun.
 An FCC report in 1985 stated that while there was readership in the county for the San Angelo Standard Times and the Odessa American, "The two papers seldom carry articles covering the Alpine area."

 Library

 Begun by volunteers in 1947, the Alpine Public Library remains an independent entity with its own board of directors, though it is well-supported by the taxpayers of Brewster County and the City of Alpine.
 The community institution has a staff, with additional work done by volunteers.
 Special programs, like a science club and computer learning, are aimed at users from preschoolers and teens to parents and retirees.

-The Alpine Public Library opened a facility in February, 2012, offering computer use with free Wi-Fi and access to online data, as well as traditional books, magazines, and other periodicals, CDs and DVDs, and a used bookstore, Re-Reads.
-Located at 805 W. Avenue E, it has a community meeting room, and is open Mon-Sat.
+The Alpine Public Library opened a facility in February 2012, offering computer use with free Wi-Fi and access to online data, as well as traditional books, magazines, and other periodicals, CDs and DVDs, and a used bookstore, Re-Reads.